Social care in England: Future directions

 Robots are being developed which it is hoped will be able to help with some social care.
 The Social Market Foundation has suggested that the adoption of technology should be "properly handled" so that it complements human interaction rather than replacing it.

 Between April 2014 and October 2019 the number of domiciliary care services in England increased by 23% to 9,528.
 However the residential care sector is declining, and the Care Quality Commission has warned that the domiciliary sector is not growing fast enough to meet the increasing demand and does not match the falling number of nursing and residential home beds.
 Nursing homes fell 6% and residential homes 11% in the same period.
 They said effective domiciliary care needed innovative providers who could bring together nurses, occupational therapists, physiotherapists and other carers.

-Reform has been a long debated issue within Adult Social Care, over the last 20 years there have been 12 white papers, but even with these the Kings Trust argues this has not led to the considerable reform needed.
-James Bethell in January 2021 "acknowledged the frustration felt by many" after the House of Lords Economic Affairs Committee had called for an extra £8 billion a year to tackle the "national scandal" of underfunding in the sector.
+Reform has been a long debated issue within adult social care, and over a 20-year period there were 12 white papers, but the Kings Trust argues this has not led to the considerable reform needed.
+James Bethell in January 2021 "acknowledged the frustration felt by many" after the House of Lords Economic Affairs Committee called for an extra £8 billion a year to tackle the "national scandal" of underfunding in the sector.
+Social care reform was absent from the legislative agenda for the first session of the Parliament elected in 2024.